leahmeiv/BudgetBuddy/README.md

 #### Pending:
 - Edit Sign in page/links and link to account (add error if no account)
 - Edit sign up page/links and make it functional (signup-page branch)
+- Specific route to different pages
+- Route links to pages
+- Run app as regular website

 #### Completed By: Sollie Garcia